acobster/budgetr/README.md

 * As a user, I want to select a day range
 * As a user, when I select a day range, I want to see total expenses within that range
 * As a user, when I change an item day, I want to see the change reflected in the items' sort order
+* As a user, I want to use Budgetr offline

 ## Development